Checking out a previous version¶

 $ geogig checkout master

-Reseting to a previous commit¶
+Resetting to a previous commit¶

 HEAD points to wherever

 master is pointing.
-If there is a commit, the tip of the branch changes, and
+If there is a commit, the tip of the branch changes and

 HEAD changes automatically.

-reset instead of checkout.
-The
+reset command instead of

 reset command will move the tip of the current branch (the